kingmalza/cathedralQA/README.md

 uses a fast and intuiBve graphic interface for the creaBon of its own test models and allows the importaBon of any custom clilent libraries inside the suite.

+# Installation
+I use an ubuntu server machine for develop and test cathedral, with a postgresql db (mandatory because of use of different schemas related to tenants options) and nginx as webserver.
+For the srver installation follow these details:

+##Server setup